Daylen H. Buchanan Killed in Watauga County Truck Accident

 Why did the pickup cross the center line on NC 105?

-While authorities have ruled out speed and impairment, investigators are working to determine exactly why the southbound pickup drifted into oncoming traffic.
-In truck accidents such as this, crash reconstructionists examine vehicle data recorders, steering inputs, and road conditions to establish a timeline of events.
+While authorities have ruled out speed and impairment, investigators are working to determine exactly why the southbound pickup drifted into oncoming traffic, resulting in a head-on crash.
+In accidents such as this, crash reconstructionists examine vehicle data recorders, steering inputs, and road conditions to establish a timeline of events.

 What are the legal implications of a reckless driving charge?